seanbaxter/circle/imperative/README.md

 If you aren't sure what this does at first glance, the wise coarse of action is to print it and find out.
 Use `@meta std::cout` along with `.string` reflection to print types at compile time.
 This works even if the translation unit doesn't otherwise compile; just put the print statement before where the error occurs.
 This is a big help when trying to deciper arcane stuff.

-CIA leverages [static subscripts and slices](https://github.com/seanbaxter/circle/blob/master/universal/README.md#static-subscripts-and-slices) and [pack indices]( https://github.com/seanbaxter/circle/blob/master/universal/README.md#pack-indices), powerful features already documented [here](https://github.com/seanbaxter/circle/blob/master/universal/README.md).
+CIA leverages [pack subscripts and slices](https://github.com/seanbaxter/circle/blob/master/universal/README.md#pack-subscripts-and-slices) and [pack indices]( https://github.com/seanbaxter/circle/blob/master/universal/README.md#pack-indices), powerful features already documented [here](https://github.com/seanbaxter/circle/blob/master/universal/README.md).
 [Constexpr conditional](https://github.com/seanbaxter/circle/tree/master/conditional#constexpr-conditional--) and [constexpr multi-conditional](https://github.com/seanbaxter/circle/tree/master/conditional#constexpr-multi-conditional---) are documented [here](https://github.com/seanbaxter/circle/tree/master/conditional#readme).

 ## The imperative model